-Top 5 3rd Quarter Trades of LA - GuruFocus.com
+Top 5 3rd Quarter Trades of La - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 67,084 shares in NAS:FTSM, giving the stock a 0.91% weight in the equity portfolio.
-Shares traded for an average price of $59.23 during the quarter.
+The guru sold out of their 4,700-share investment in NAS:SGEN.
+Previously, the stock had a 0.11% weight in the equity portfolio.
+Shares traded for an average price of $162.91 during the quarter.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.